Clinical Coach Congress

 We are delighted to announce that Clinical Coach Congress, this year sponsored by Millpledge Veterinary, is back from 18-19 March 2019!

 Clinical Coach Congress is a unique conference dedicated purely to supporting clinical coaches and those involved in veterinary nurse training.
-What’s more – Clinical Coach Congress is recognised by the Royal College of Veterinary Surgeons (RCVS) as clinical coach standardisation, meaning it is, not only, the ideal opportunity to network with fellow clinical coaches, but it will also provide 12 hours of evidenced Continuing Professional Development (CPD).
+What’s more – Clinical Coach Congress is recognised by the Royal College of Veterinary Surgeons (RCVS) as clinical coach standardisation, meaning it is, not only, the ideal opportunity to network with fellow clinical coaches, but it will also provide up to 12 hours of evidenced Continuing Professional Development (CPD).

 Running at the East of England Area and Events Centre in Peterborough, this year’s congress includes lectures on teaching techniques, coaching styles, student motivation, professional accountability, exam techniques – and much more!